 Named in honour of W.L.
 Morton, the Canadian historian and former Master of Trent's Champlain College, this prestigious lecture invites a leading Canadian scholar to give a public lecture on their work, and to also lead an intimate seminar primarily for graduate students.

 In 2022 the W.L.
-Morton Lecture will be presented by Tomson Highway on Wednesday October 12, Showplace Peterborough.
-Pre-registration for this free event is required.
+Morton Lecture was presented by Tomson Highway on Wednesday October 12 at Showplace Peterborough.

 William Lewis Morton was born in 1908 in Gladstone Manitoba, and was educated at the University of Manitoba and Oxford University, where he was a Rhodes Scholar.
 In 1966, Morton came to Trent as the first Master of Champlain College, and from 1969 to 1975 was the Vanier Professor of Canadian History.
 In 1977 he became Chancellor of Trent, a position he held until shortly before his death in 1980.

 W.L.
 Morton is perhaps best remembered as a public historian, as he once said “History is not an academic mystery, it’s what the community thinks about itself, how it sorts out ideas.”
 This affinity for the public construction and understanding of history was one that he shared with author Margaret Laurence, who become Chancellor of Trent after Morton.
 In memory of Morton, she wrote: “What I share, most of all, with Dr. Morton is the sense of my place, the Prairies, and of my people ... within the context of their many and varied histories, and the desire to make all these things come alive in the reader’s mind ...
 He was a great human being, a great historian, a great and beloved Canadian.”